lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

 After realizing the importance of social and infrastructure in food security, a simple dashboard has been built to demonstrate the current situation of infrastructures & potentials as well as predicting development needs in Africa.

 **Selected infrastructures & status are:**
-1. Accessibility to Health Facilities
+1. Accessibility to Health Facilities (2019 Annual Average)
-2. Ground Travel Speed (reflection for transportation quality)
+2. Ground Travel Speed (reflection for transportation quality) (2019 Annual Average)
-3. Nighttime Light
+3. Nighttime Light (2020 Annual Average)
-4. Solar Potentials
+4. Solar Potentials (most recent available from Global Solar Atlas)
-5. Wind Potentials
+5. Wind Potentials (most recent available from Global Wind Atlas)

 **Development needs are predicted:**
 1. Regional Development needs of Solar